kognifai/Galore/SDK-documentation/Pipeline Operations.md

 ```
 takeafter 09.02.2016 5. takes 5 items after the given date
 takeafter now 5. takes 5 items after the given date not counting an itme at time now
-takeafter now excl 5. takes 5 items after the given date counting an itme at time now
+takeafter now excl 5. takes 5 items after the given date counting an item at time now
 ```

 Note: The operation only works on historical data.
 This is expected to